 But, unfortunately, what is also starting to follow him around is his explosive temper and angry outbursts.

-We saw a few of them last weekend at the WM Phoenix Open…
+We saw a few of them at the WM Phoenix Open…

 We’ve all played with club slammers, and perhaps you too, can feel yourself getting frustrated after bad shots and wanting to vent.

 The question is, does getting angry and venting do us any good?
 John Rahm says:

 “Every time I try to keep it to myself, just imagine a Coca-Cola bottle.
 If you shake it once, then it comes down.
 But once you open it, it’s a complete mess, and that’s what happens if I try to keep it down.
 If I try to keep it down, at some point, I’m going to miss a shot that’s not that bad, and I’m going to lose it.
 Sometimes, I need to get mad.”
 (Source Golf Channel)

 But Rahm knows there’s a limit on how mad he can get before it starts affecting his performance (not to mention it being embarrassing).
 He’s working with his mental coach Joseba del Carmen to tame his temper, and work on his anger management for golf (according to The Golf Channel).

 John Rahm is obviously a very intense player.
 It’s part of who he is and it’s that intensity that helps bring out the best in him on the course.
 It’s his “optimal performance state”.